Mfigueira/Roll-The-Dice/README.md

 A simple Web Game with the sole purpose of having fun!

-I developed it as part of coding challenge for a JavaScript course, adding some personal style.
+I developed it as part of a coding challenge for a JavaScript course, adding some personal style.

 ## Technologies